Francois-Coleongco/Francois-Coleongco/README.md

-Linux is my daily driver (Fedora now, previously Ubuntu) and Neovim, mainly to minimize context switching and nyoom nyoom programming 🦎
+Linux is my daily driver (Fedora now, previously Ubuntu) and Neovim.
+Search fatigue is a plagueee 🦎

 ----------------------------------------